 For those of you who don’t know Canada well, what’s east of Quebec are the Maritime Provinces of New Brunswick, Nova Scotia, and Prince Edward Island.
 If you include Newfoundland and Labrador, the region becomes Atlantic Canada.
 All four provinces are east of the province of Quebec, a province known for its Parisian-style cuisine and superb French-style chocolate.

 New Brunswick is a fully bilingual province, with more than 30% of the population declaring French as their primary language.
 Ginette is a French-speaking Canadian and Frédéric worked in the chocolate industry in Paris, France, moving to Canada in 2011 and opening Adorable Chocolat in Shediac where French is the prevalent language spoken.

 Ginette’s strengths are in marketing, and so she handles the front of the store public relations and marketing for the shop, while Frédéric creates chocolate masterpieces in the kitchen with the assistance of two staff who are both also from France.

-While chocolate bonbons, truffles, and confections were the primary focus of Adorable Chocolat for the first three years, in February, 2017, the brand new Scorpion Bars were launched bringing Adorable Chocolat one step closer to bean-to-bar.
+While chocolate bonbons, truffles, and confections were the primary focus of Adorable Chocolat for the first three years, in February, 2017, the new Scorpion Bars were launched elevating Adorable Chocolat to the category of hybrid chocolatier, and one step closer to bean-to-bar.